Symbol image; hand turns an equal and an unequal sign between the symbols for male and female gender

 Men are more susceptible to a number of chronic infections, while women, in turn, are more likely to overreact to infections.
 The underlying reason and why it needs to be taken into account more in clinical practice in the future.

 Am I more likely to have a mild case of pneumonia or is it more likely to be life-threatening?
 What is my risk of side effects from COVID-19 vaccination?
 Do I belong to a group of people who are more likely to contract chronic viral hepatitis than others?
 The answers to these questions vary – depending on your sex and gender.
-Hospitalised for pneumonia, males are twice as likely as females to need to be transferred to intensive care (Source).
+Hospitalised for pneumonia, males are twice as likely as females to need to be transferred to intensive care (see list of sources).
 Females, in turn, are more than twice as likely as males to suffer side effects from the COVID-19 vaccine.
 And chronic hepatitis B is more common among males than among females.

 "Aside from other factors, the immune system and its effectiveness differ considerably between the sexes.
 Which has far-reaching consequences: for the vast majority of infectious diseases, for vaccinations, for autoimmune diseases," says Dr Henning Jacobsen from the department Viral Immunology at the Helmholtz Centre for Infection Research (HZI).